 Capital Claims Tax Depreciation are quantity surveyors and investment property depreciation experts.
 Learn more about how depreciation improves investor cash flow here.

 Negative gearing allows for investors who have made a loss on an investment property to claim that loss against their personal income for that year.
 As a result it lowers the the individual or entity's taxable income and therefore their tax payable.
 This can mean a boosted tax refund (or a lower tax bill depending the circumstances) at the end of financial year.
+Learn more about negative gearing in general here.

 For property that is negatively geared, claiming for depreciation further increases the loss made by the investment property.
 This greater loss is claimed as a legitimate tax deduction against personal income, and further decreases the investor's tax liability, or boosts a tax refund.